 Leeds Castle Fireworks Display 2009

-Overall the Leeds Castle display was just outstanding, in almost every way, if you can make it to Kent next year I certainly would recommend going to see it, I know I certainly will be checking out what other event’s they have planner until then!
+Overall though the Leeds Castle display was just outstanding, in almost every way, if you can make it to Kent next year, I certainly would recommend going to see it, I know I certainly will be checking out what other event’s they have planned until then given it’s nice location.